Fee Structure

 Payment of Fees

-• All fees are inclusive of morning and afternoon snacks, all drinks (excluding formula), nappies, wipes and sun cream.
+- All fees are fully inclusive of morning and afternoon snacks, all drinks (excluding formula), nappies, wipes and sun cream.

-• Fees can be made by cash or BACS (account details can be found on the invoice).
+- Fees can be made by cash or BACS (details as above and on the monthly invoices).
 If paying by cash please ask a member of staff for a receipt to serve as proof of payment, as no other proof of payment will be accepted.

 Notice Periods